manweile/MusicProcessing/scripts/script_intsructions.md

 # How to run standalone scripts
-to run all python scripts in scripts directory:
+to run a python scripts that is in the scripts directory:
 >cd D:\MusicProcessing
 >python.exe -i -m scripts.<script name>

-where script name is filename of filename.py
+where script name is filename of script WITHOUT the .py extension